Janet Reger: Personal life

 In May 1958, Reger moved to a kibbutz, Ma'agan Michael, in Israel.
-There, she met her husband, Peter Reger, who she married on January 1, 1961.
-They had a daughter, Aliza Reger, on December 27, 1963.
+There, she met her husband, Peter Reger, who she married on 1 January 1961.
+They had a daughter, Aliza Reger, on 27 December 1963.
 In 1985, Peter committed suicide.

-Janet Reger died on 14 March 2005 after a long battle with cancer and her daughter Aliza Reger became chief executive and took over the business which was still active into the 2020s.
+Janet Reger died on 14 March 2005 after a long battle with cancer and her daughter Aliza became chief executive and took over the business which was still active into the 2020s.

 Reger wrote an autobiography, Janet Reger: Her Story (1991).

 Career

 After Leicester, Reger found a job in Margaret Street, "heart of the rag trade" as she said in her autobiography.
 She worked there as the sole designer and pattern cutter.
 Reger later started working as a designer at Marks & Spencer in Somerset, Slix swimwear in London, and Daintyfit.

 In 1966, Reger decided to set up her own lingerie business with her husband, Peter Reger.
 It began as a small backstreet store and quickly turned into a recognised international company.
 With a lot of scepticism that she received for her bold designs for undergarments, in the 1970s Reger took part in the revolution for lingerie becoming a fashion statement rather than just an undergarment.

-In 1974 Janet opened a factory in Wirksworth, Derbyshire, where she made underwear and had a factory shop in London's West End at 12 New Bond Street, Mayfair W.1 until the 1980s.
+In 1974 Janet opened a factory in Wirksworth, Derbyshire, where she made underwear and had a factory shop in London's West End at 12 New Bond Street, Mayfair, until the 1980s.